Advertiser Disclosure

 Could Southwest Airlines Devalue the Companion Pass?

-However, a new survey from Southwest Airlines is gauging members’ opinions on some big changes.
-Reactions in the Companion Pass to the MAX Facebook group were largely negative when considering some of the potential changes.
-Ideas included the Rapid Rewards program having 4 or 5 elite tiers (instead of just 2 that currently exist) and limits on the Companion Pass.
+However, a new survey from Southwest Airlines is gauging members’ opinions on big changes.
+Reactions in the Companion Pass to the MAX Facebook group to some of these proposals were largely negative.
+Ideas included the Rapid Rewards program having 4 or 5 elite tiers (instead of just the 2 that currently exist) and limits on the Companion Pass.

 While we’ll have to wait to see which changes, if any, the airline announces, the survey discussed limiting the Companion Pass to only those in the top elite status tier, providing only limited uses of the Companion Pass to those in lower tiers, and making the Companion Pass more difficult to earn.

-Considering that Southwest has changed nearly everything about itself lately, seeing additional changes wouldn’t be particularly surprising.
+Considering that Southwest has changed nearly everything about itself lately, it wouldn’t be particularly surprising to see additional changes.

 Final Thoughts